 From the Alan Guttmacher Institute:

-- 46% of abortions are performed on women less than 25 years of age.
+- 46% of abortions are committed on women less than 25 years of age.
 That breaks down to 12% on adolescents, and 34% on women ages 20-24.

-- Abortion disproportionately affects black and Hispanic women
+- Abortion disproportionately affects black and Hispanic women.
+Black women make up 13% of the population, yet obtain 38% of the abortions.

 Dilation & Curettage (D&C)